 Tell us about your boutique ethos of small batches and slow fashion – has it been easy to find partners that support this approach and vision?

 I was always clear on having small batch productions.
 Our pieces are very delicate, they are all handmade and require a lot of time.
-And that is part of what makes them special, there are very few pieces in the world, so you know you have something pretty unique.
+That is part of what makes them special and there are very few pieces in the world, so you know you have something pretty unique.

 In terms of sustainability, creating small productions is very important for us.
-Each year, 92 million tonnes of garments end up in landfills.
-You can make a product with sustainable materials, but the moment you have an overproduction, some of those are bound to end up in a landfill, and it stops being sustainable and becomes part of the problem.
-The fashion industry is one of the most polluting, and the only way to reduce its impact is to reduce the production.
+Each year, 92 million tonnes of garments end up in landfill.
+You can make a product with sustainable materials, but the moment you have overproduction, some of those are bound to end up in a landfill, and it stops being sustainable and becomes part of the problem.
+The fashion industry is one of the most polluting, and the only way to reduce its impact is to reduce the production at the source.

 In the future, the goal is to have on-demand production, but it requires an infrastructure and investment that we, as a small brand, don’t yet have.